Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Axioms

 As already mentioned, the manifolds carry additional structure in general.
-This has to be taken into account in the gluing and will modify the procedure as well as its possibility in the first place.
+This has to be taken into account in the gluing and will modify the procedure as well as its possibility in the f\/irst place.
 Our description above is merely meant as a minimal one.
-Moreover, there might be important information present in different ways of identifying the boundary hypersurfaces that are glued.
+Moreover, there might be important information present in dif\/ferent ways of identifying the boundary hypersurfaces that are glued.
 Such a case can be incorporated into our present setting by encoding this information explicitly through suitable additional structure on the manifolds.